WHAT IS A FIRST RESPONDER?

 - Encourage tracking of sightings via a written list or Google maps

-- Inform the client that a consultant or case manager will be assigned in the next 48 hours.
+- Inform the client that a Case Manager will be assigned soon.

-- Assure the client that the Retrievers are working behind the scenes, spreading awareness online and searching for their dog in found dog listings
+- Assure the client that the Retrievers are working behind the scenes, spreading awareness online for their dog

 - After the phone call, a follow-up email should be sent as soon as possible that includes: